-An introduction to the basic elements of the French language for those with little background in French.
+0.5 unit An introduction to the basic elements of the French language for those with little background in French.
 Emphasis is put on the development of competence in all four language skills: listening, speaking, reading and writing.
-Note: Students who have previously received a transfer credit for FREN 1000, or credit for FREN 2201, 2202, 2205, 2206, 2214, 2215, or any FREN 3000 or 4000 level course cannot subsequently take this course for credit.
+Note: This course is designed for students with less than grade XI core French.
+Students with a higher level of French cannot take this course for credit.
+Students who have previously received a transfer credit for FREN 1000 or 2000 or credit for FREN 2201, 2202, 2205, 2206, 2214, 2215, or any FREN 3000 or 4000 level course cannot subsequently take this course for credit.
 Monitored laboratory required